 11. Correct employee mistakes

-12. Refresh yourself with the food code
+12. Refresh yourself on the food code

 13. Send sick employees home